srinivas-badiga/Story_Generation_and_Prompt_Evaluation/README.md

 ## Project Workflow

-1. **User Input**: Users can select a story title and genre or provide custom prompts through the web interface.
+1. **User Input**: Select a story title and genre or provide a custom prompt via the web interface.
-2. **Story Generation**: The backend processes the input and generates stories using the selected prompting technique.
+2. **Story Generation**: The backend generates stories using the selected prompting technique.
-3. **Evaluation**: The system evaluates the generated stories using metrics such as ROUGE, BLEU, METEOR, and coherence to measure quality and relevance.
+3. **Evaluation**: Generated stories are evaluated using ROUGE, BLEU, METEOR, and coherence metrics.
-4. **Visualization**: Results are presented through comparative graphs and scores for user review.
+4. **Visualization**: Results are displayed with scores and comparative graphs.

-Additionally, the system includes two distinct modules:
-- **Default Prompt Module**: Generates stories using predefined prompts.
-- **Custom Prompt Module**: Allows users to craft and generate stories based on their custom inputs.
 ---

 ## Repository Structure